-From the check valve the airline goes to the source of the CO2, whether a Jungle Fizz Tablet Bottle (which is what I used to give it a try), Yeast CO2 generator, gelatin, or in my friends case a fully pressurized CO2 tank with a regulator.
+This method utilizes a Filter Max #2 Pre-Filter with a small hole drilled to add a Lee's air line control valve, then an airline check valve as close to the airline control valve as possible.
+From the check valve, the airline goes to the source of the CO2, whether a Jungle Fizz Tablet Bottle (which is what I used to give it a try), yeast CO2 generator, gelatin, or, in my friend's, case a fully pressurized CO2 tank with a regulator.

-You then connect a relatively slow pump such as the Rio 200 (138 gph) to what would normally be the pump pick up, but in this case, the flow is directed downward so as to trap the CO2.
+You then connect a relatively slow pump such as the Rio 200 (138 gph) to what would normally be the pump pick-up, but in this case, the flow is directed downward so as to trap the CO2.

-Further Commentary as per CO2 Systems:
+Further Commentary Regarding CO2 Systems:

-However the aquarium is a closed environment and in this environment it sometimes necessary to use artificial means to achieve certain results such as strong plant growth with CO2 units or disease prevention, healthy Redox, and “unnaturally clear” water with UV Sterilizers.
+One argument against these CO2 units is that running CO2 on planted tanks is not “natural”.
+This is the same argument against UV Sterilizers (which I can confidently say I have researched VERY extensively).
+However the aquarium is a closed environment, and in this environment it is sometimes necessary to use artificial means to achieve certain results such as strong plant growth with CO2 units or disease prevention, healthy redox, and “unnaturally clear” water with UV sterilizers.

 Another advantage of CO2 units (of any type) is that they will help with weaknesses in other areas of plant care such as low organic carbon and other nutrient availability.

 If you are a beginner and these devices seem overwhelming, try products such as Flourish Excel and follow some of the tips earlier in this article as to raising CO2.
-Also the Jungle CO2 Fizz Tabs is a reasonably good CO2 unit for beginner plant keepers, however for really serious planted aquarium keepers the CO2 Reactor systems (many BETTER systems can be DIY) are hard to beat.
+Also the Jungle CO2 Fizz Tabs is a reasonably good CO2 unit for beginning plant keepers.

+However, for really serious planted aquarium keepers, the CO2 reactor systems (many better systems can be DIY) are hard to beat.